perfectsquircle/code-golf-hole-5/README.md

 * The languages are limited to JavaScript (Node.js 6.9), Python (3.6), Ruby (2.4), and Golang (1.8.1).
 * Your submission is limited to a single file.
-* A single Roman numeral is provided as the first argument.
+* A single number in Roman numerals is provided as the first argument.
-    * The Roman numeral will always be "valid" (no characters out of place).
+    * The Roman numerals will always be "valid" (no characters out of place).
     * Valid characters for roman numerals are I, V, X, L, C, D, and M
     * See [Roman numeral rules](http://www.novaroma.org/via_romana/numbers.html)
-* A single Arabic numeral must be printed to stdout, and it must be equal to the Roman numeral.
+* A single number in Arabic numerals (0-9) must be printed to stdout, and it must be equal to the number in Roman numerals.
-  * The Arabic numeral must be a positive integer and have no leading zeroes.
+  * The number must be a positive integer and have no leading zeroes.
 * Do not look up solutions online, use your brain.
 * Solve the problem for arbitrary input, don't try to cheat the scoring script.